 Only the student and the chair or co-chair are required to be in the same physical location.
 All other committee members can participate via advanced communication technology.
-Exceptions to this rule may be granted on approval of a written petition to the Graduate Committee.
+Exceptions to this rule due to extenuating circumstances may be granted on approval of a written petition to the Graduate Committee.